How YANA-IGY Propagates Alerts

 Step 4 — Alert Delivery to Residents

-Verified alerts are delivered to opted-in county residents through a two-tier system designed to work even when infrastructure fails:
+Verified alerts are delivered to opted-in county residents through a multi-channel system designed to work even when infrastructure fails:

 Primary: SMS Alerts